History of Kalamazoo Valley Community CollegeHistory of Kalamazoo Valley Community College

-The new Bronson Healthy Living Campus was developed on 13.3 acres of unused land donated by Bronson Healthcare, where Kalamazoo Valley has expanded its curriculum to include brewing and training in culinary arts, sustainable food production and safety; all part of the college’s efforts to increase community understanding of and access to healthy food and nutrition.
+The Bronson Healthy Living Campus is located on 13.3 acres of land donated by Bronson Healthcare, where Kalamazoo Valley has expanded its curriculum to include brewing and training in culinary arts, sustainable food production and safety; all part of the college’s efforts to increase community understanding of and access to healthy food and nutrition.

 Many special services and programs are available on all of the college's campuses -- a thriving Honors Program; comprehensive learning, tutoring and testing centers that offer one-on-one assistance; and the International Studies Program that includes more than 130 courses emphasizing the global aspects of everything from accounting to wellness.